Last updated: November 2025

 Why it’s great: Baldwin is a favorite with locals and families.
 It has both open surf and a calmer cove, offering the best of both worlds.

 For thrill-seekers and surf fans, there’s no spot more famous than Peʻahi, also known as Jaws.
 This is not a beach for swimming or sunbathing; it is a raw, untamed arena where Mother Nature puts on her most powerful display.
-It stands as one of the most extreme and awe-inspiring coastal spots among all the Maui Hawaii beaches.
+It stands as one of the most extreme and awe-inspiring coastal spots on Maui.

 Location: North Shore of Maui, just south of Hana Highway, near Peahi

 Amenities: Very limited parking (small pull‑off area), viewing areas above the bluff; easier access by boat.
-There are no lifeguards, restrooms, or facilities of any kind.
+There are no lifeguards, restrooms, or any facilities.

 Things to Do: